- Long-term disability covers about 50-70% of your income when you cannot work due to injury or illness

 If you need additional coverage, we can help you look into an individual long-term disability policy.
 Having an individual plan lets you go outside of your workplace plan’s limitations.
 You can choose your own waiting period, coverage period, and benefit amount with an individual plan.

-Below are some high-level differences between group and individual long-term disability plans:
+Differences between group and individual long-term disability plans

 Group Plan | Individual Plan |